 In evaluating management proposals on poison pills, Taft-Hartley Advisory Services considers the company's rationale for adopting the pill and its existing governance structure in determining whether or not the pill appropriately serves in shareholders' best interests.
 The rationale for adopting the pill should be thoroughly explained by the company.
-Additionally, we examine the company's existing governance structure including: board independence, existing takeover defenses, or any problematic governance concerns.
+Additionally, Taft-Hartley Advisory Services examine the company's existing governance structure including: board independence, existing takeover defenses, or any problematic governance concerns.

-- Vote FOR shareholder proposals that ask a company to submit its poison pill for shareholder ratification. - Review on a CASE-BY-CASE basis shareholder proposals to redeem a company's poison pill. - Review on a CASE-BY-CASE basis management proposals to ratify a poison pill. - Vote AGAINST or WITHHOLD from any board where a dead-hand poison pill provision is in place.
+- Vote for shareholder proposals that ask a company to submit its poison pill for shareholder ratification. - Vote case-by-case on shareholder proposals to redeem a company's poison pill. - > Vote case-by-case on management proposals to ratify a poison pill. - Vote against or withhold from any board where a dead-hand poison pill provision is in place.
 From a shareholder perspective, there is no justification for a dead-hand provision.
 Directors of companies with these lethal protective devices should be held fully accountable.